 Because of increased security, it is important to pay careful attention to the information on check-in and baggage restrictions provided by your airline including restrictions on liquids in carry-on luggage.
 Check-in for international flights is usually two hours or more prior to departure.
 Carry-on baggage may be restricted to one piece (if you are bringing a laptop, check to see if it will be considered your one carry-on).
 Expect passenger and baggage searches.
-The website of the Transportation Security Administration (http://www.tsa.gov/) has information on what you can and cannot take on an airplane.
+The website of the Federal Aviation Administration (www.faa.gov/) has information on what you can and cannot take on an airplane.